tabulify/tabulify/tower/doc/graphql.md

 No need to build the whole object
 Ie book has an owner if the owner is not requested don't make the request

+### Hierarchical building is cost-efficient

+Because the building happens hierarchically:
+* if you do a batch select (ie select items to deliver), you are not building for each item, the order.
+In our case, the mailing, the app, the realm.
+* you also do type/not found verification because the parent is build before.

 ### Partial data on errors

 If there is an error to retrieve a sub-property, the